Robert-Riordan-UCD/this-is-rob/content/posts/side-quests/_index.md

 weight = 1000
 +++

-This is (will be) a collection of short side quests that aren't full length projects, but I still think are worth documenting for one reason or another.
+This is a collection of short side quests that aren't full length projects, but I still think are worth documenting for one reason or another.